christinec04/BinGenius/README.md

-Group Members: Christine, Atmikha, Pranav
+Group Members: Christine, Atmikha, Pranav, Aditya, Jake
-CSCI-B 351: Introduction to Artificial Intelligence

 What to install to run our application.
 1. NOTE: Due to the size of one of the files in the virtual environment, we were not able to push it up to GitHub, so you first need to start a virtual environment before starting to download all of the dependencies